 England: Kirsten Penny

-Though far from a mainstream sport in this country, ten pin bowling is played professionally by a fair number of English competitors.
+Though far from a mainstream sport in this country, ten-pin bowling is played professionally by a fair number of English competitors.
 Kirsten Penny, a veteran of tour events since the end of the last century, is sponsored by Complete Leisure Bowling in the UK and represents Storm Bowling Products internationally.
-As English ten pin bowling continues to grow, look out for alleys springing up to cater for the next generation of bowlers.
+As English ten-pin bowling continues to grow, look out for alleys springing up to cater to the next generation of bowlers.
+If you want to play online games register to play online games.

 Singapore: Remy Ong